 Conditional

-When you import conditional Alteryx functions into Prophecy, the logic of your formulas stays the same, but the syntax changes, because SQL engines such as Databricks SQL and BigQuery usecase expressions instead of IF/IIF/Switch.
+When you import conditional Alteryx functions into Prophecy, the logic of your formulas stays the same, but the syntax changes, because SQL engines usecase expressions instead of IF/IIF/Switch.
 Prophecy’s import makes these conversions for you.

 When reading or debugging generated SQL, you should recognize the case functions below as the SQL equivalent of Alteryx’s conditional functions.